ThisIsNoahEvans/Dictionary-Bot/DIY.md

 Hello!
 If you're here, you probably want to get started with editing this bot for yourself.
 Here's a simple guide to set up and launch your own bot!

-I'm running mine from a Raspberry Pi 3 Model B with Raspbrian.
+I was running mine from a Raspberry Pi 3 Model B with Raspbrian.
 It's only got an 8GB Micro SD card, but as you're only storing small text/Python files (*the largest file is words.txt which is still only 4.2MB*) that should leave you with around 1GB of free storage - at least for me, anyway!

+I'm now running from [PythonAnywhere](https://www.pythonanywhere.com)

 *Note: As said in README.md, "I don't recommend launching a Dictionary Bot similar to mine unless you change key features; Twitter users typically will only follow one account/bot if there are multiple providing the same service."*